 The person acting as proxy (the "Proxyholder") pursuant to the enclosed Proxy will vote the Common Shares represented as directed in the signed Proxy.
-Unless otherwise directed in the Proxy, the Proxyholder will vote the Common Shares represented by the Proxy: (i) for the election of the director nominees named in this Proxy Statement ("Election of Directors"); (ii) for the approval of the amendment to the Company's Certificate of Incorporation to increase the number of authorized Common Shares from 100,000,000 to 200,000,000 ("Charter Amendment"); (iii) for the advisory approval of the appointment of Hoberman & Lesser CPAs, LLP ("H&L") as the Company's independent auditors for the year ending December 31, 2022 (the "Approval of Auditors"); and (iv) in their discretion, on any other business that may come before the Annual Meeting and any adjournments of the Annual Meeting.
+Unless otherwise directed in the Proxy, the Proxyholder will vote the Common Shares represented by the Proxy: (i) for the election of the director nominees named in this Proxy Statement ("Election of Directors"); (ii) for the advisory approval of the appointment of Hoberman & Lesser CPA's, LLP ('H&L") as the Company's independent auditors for the year ending December 31, 2023 (the "Approval of Auditors"); and (iii) in their discretion, on any other business that may come before the Annual Meeting and any adjournments of the Annual Meeting.